mfarmer11/Capstone-2019/md-example.md

 bigimg: /img/VisB.jpeg
 ---

-## Distribution of Disciplinary Action across School:
+## Distribution of Disciplinary Action across Schools:

 ## How about a link?